thequietlife/web-hacking/assets/notes.md

 Sat 15 Jul
 Reading Bugcrowd's Inside the mind of a hacker 2023.
 Use of AI.
 Need to companies to increase scope Refresh of SQL injection

+Sun 16 Jul
+Finished reading Bugcrowd's Inside the mind of a hacker 2023.
+Important insights for companies to better understand researchers - motivations, backgrounds etc
+Watch YT video Bugcrowd interview with Casey Ellis